 When your driver is close by, a message will appear to say ‘Driver arrived’.
 Sometimes it gets a bit ahead of itself and the driver is still a few seconds off.

 How do you know if it’s the right vehicle?
 On the screen you’ll see a registration number and a brief vehicle description (if you ordered an ape, it just say white or yellow).
-Match the number on your screen with the registration sticker in the tuk tuk’s windscreen.
-I always pop my head in and eyeball the driver’s phone just to be sure it’s my name on his screen.
+Match the number on your screen with the registration sticker in the tuk tuk’s windscreen (see below) I always pop my head in and eyeball the driver’s phone just to be sure it’s my name on the screen.

 Step 4: Pay your driver